thomasdefise/OSCP_Resources/Enumeration/Linux101.md

 ./sudo_killer.sh -c -i /path/sk_offline.txt
 ```

+:white_check_mark: How to protect against or detect that technique:

+- *Architecture*: Ensure access to the su command is restricted via the implementation of the wheel group.

 #### doas

 OpenBSD's alternative to sudo is **doas**, although it does not work the same way as sudo and requires some configuration.